khanm1/bamazom/README.md

 # bamazon
 An amazon-like storefront using MySQL and Node.js

 ## bamazonCustomer.js Application
-The first part of the video above demonstrates this application.
 This application shows the user a list of items from a database.
 The list of items includes the item id, item name and price of each item.
 The user then selects the item id he or she wishes to purchase.
 After selecting the id, the user then chooses the quantity he or she